 Since 1973 the Roberts/Smart Centre has maintained its commitment to serving young people facing the most serious of mental health challenges.
-We have developed expertise in helping adolescents who have severe behavioural and emotional problems and for whom other interventions have failed.
+We have developed expertise in helping adolescents who have severe behavioural and mental health needs and for whom other interventions have failed.

-Those who enter our programs are among the most troubled of our youth.
-Their depression, anger, aggression, trauma and/or addictions make them “high risk” – they have lost their way on the path to becoming a healthy productive adult.
-The challenges are great but we have been unwavering in our commitment to this group of young people.
+Those who enter our programs are challenged with the most severe mental illnesses.
+Their depression, anger, aggression, trauma and/or addictions make them “high risk” – they have lost their way on the path to healing, learning, growing and living their full potential.
+The challenges are great but we have been unwavering in our commitment to this group of young people and their families.

-Roberts/Smart Centre is a member of Ottawa’s Collaborative Problem Solving (CPS) Community of Practice and is implementing the CPS model into the practices and interventions of all its programs.
+Roberts/Smart Centre is a leader in the use of Collaborative Problem Solving (CPS) and has implemented the CPS model into the practices and interventions of all its programs.

 CPS is an innovative approach to understanding and helping young people with behavioural, social and emotional challenges.
 Developed by Dr. Stuart Ablon from Massachusetts General Hospital, CPS is increasingly recognized as a best-practice model in a range of children and youth programming.